34. A Thief Never Becomes Rich | Way of Living

 If a ploughman who consumes intoxicants or who while ruminating on some other thoughts in the mind sows seeds, then those thoughts also enter those seeds, which then influence the person who eats them.

-Example: - A sister had taken inititaiton from a Guru.
+Example: - A sister had taken initiation from a Guru.
 Guru ji came to her house along with a disciple.
 That woman’s sister also arrived at her house the same day because of some work.
 That lady’s son-in-law had passed away.
 Her daughter had young children.
 The lady was very worried.
 Thoughts were arising in her mind at short intervals that – “How will my daughter sustain herself?
 My daughter’s life is ruined.
 One cannot rely on brother-in-laws.
 Who will raise the children?
 O God!
 What has happened?
 Don’t know sin of which birth has come to the fore?”
 When the disciple sister started preparing food, her sister started helping her.
 Majority of the food was prepared by that sister whose son-in-law had died.
 After having food, the saint and the disciple went to bed.
 In the morning, the disciple said to Gurudev, “O Gurudev!
 Last night, my mind remained very distressed in the sleep.
 As if, my son-in-law has died.
 My daughter has young children.
 I was very much worried about them.
 What will happen to them?
 How will they sustain themselves?”
 Guruji asked his female disciple, “Daughter!
 Who prepared the dinner last night?”
 She replied, “My younger sister has come.
 She had prepared it.”
 The saint asked, “Does she have any grief?”
 The female disciple replied, “O Gurudev!
 Her grief is enormous.
 Her daughter has young children.
 Her son-in-law has passed away.
 My sister remains engrossed in this worry the whole day.
 She repeatedly says, “What will happen to my daughter?
 How will she raise the children?”

 Guru ji said to the disciple, “That daughter’s thoughts entered the food and influenced the person who ate it.
 Even I had the same tension the whole night.
 Similarly, if food is prepared while doing bhakti, recitation of mantras or Aarti or contemplation of the speeches of the saints, then the impressions of those good deeds inspire good things in the person who eats it.
 One’s interest in bhakti increases.
 If a ploughman sows seeds while singing songs or a woman prepares food while singing songs, then those impressions enter the food.
 The person who eats it is also inspired to behave nonsensically like that.
 Its result is being seen currently (around 1997).
 More people are engaged in wrongdoings than good deeds.